CarrionAndOn/Pi-Usage-Monitor/README.md

-# Pi Usage Monitor
+# Linux Usage Monitor
-A python script that monitors the temperature, RAM usage, and CPU usage of a Raspberry Pi system and sends it through a Discord webhook every minute. <br />
+A python script that monitors the temperature (if on Pi), RAM usage, and CPU usage of a linux system and sends it through a Discord webhook every minute.  <br />
 ![it work](https://user-images.githubusercontent.com/30084485/223586659-3a030bed-69e8-43c8-8e23-083257df742e.png)<br />

 # Installation